crygup/stream/README.md

 Loop local videos on Twitch.
 When none are enabled, a burger bounces around a black screen.
 Requires Linux, Python 3.10+, and FFmpeg/FFprobe with libx264 and librsvg.

+Only your stream key is required to play videos.
+Videos play in filename order.

 ## Start

 1. Copy `examples/config.json` to `config.json` and enter your Twitch `stream_key`.
 2. Put videos in `videos/`.
 3. Run `python3 stream.py`.
 Stop with Ctrl+C.

-Only the stream key is required.
-Videos play in filename order.
-Preparation takes time and disk space; temporary copies are cleaned up automatically.

 ## Choose videos